NguyenMinh4869/Mizu-bot/README.md

 ### AI Features
 The bot will automatically:
-- Analyze message context
+- **Smart Language Detection**: Responds in the same language as your message
-- Respond in Vietnamese (priority)
+- **Vietnamese**: If you write in Vietnamese → Chizuru responds in Vietnamese
+- **English**: If you write in English → Chizuru responds in English
+- **Mixed Languages**: If you mix languages → Chizuru responds in the main language used
-- Maintain Mizuhara Chizuru's personality
+- Maintain Mizuhara Chizuru's personality with cute emoticons
 - Remember conversation history

 ## 🚀 Deployment